Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 It uses the **community-supported “articles anywhere” methods**, but this wrapper adds additional structure, pre-processing, extract/convert logic, and guardrails.

+You can even use it on remote filestores, sharepoint/onedrive mounts, just about anything you can access in Windows Explorer.

 ---

 ## Configuring File Types and Filters